 I think it’s always good to have options to pick from.

-Or say, if I’m shopping for a digital camera or camcorder, where there are countless models in the market and I have no idea what’s good and what’s not, I would like the sales assistant to help me narrow down to 2-3 models based on my needs, after which I can then make my evaluation.
-This makes me feel like I’m in charge of the selection process, vs. having just one option, where I’m expected to either choose it or drop it.
+Or say, if I’m shopping for a camera where there are countless models in the market and I have no idea what’s good and what’s not, I would like the sales assistant to help me narrow down to 2-3 models based on my needs, after which I can make my evaluation.
+This makes me feel like I’m in charge of the selection process vs. having just one option, where I’m expected to either choose it or drop it.

 Of course, I don’t think it’s necessary to provide options all the time.
 If the client is extremely clear on his/her needs, and you think this one product/service meets all he/she is looking for, then go ahead with your best proposal.